Lavit-Thapa/airpassengers-time-series-forecasting/README.md

-# ✈️ AirPassengers Time Series ARIMA Forecasting 📈
+# ✈️ AirPassengers Time Series Forecasting with ARIMA & SARIMAX 📈

-Welcome to my hands-on deep dive into **Time Series Forecasting** with the legendary AirPassengers dataset! 🚀 Today’s exploration was all about rolling up my sleeves, dissecting patterns in passenger counts from 1949 to 1960, and building predictive models that can peek into the future — because who doesn’t want to time travel with data? 😉
+Welcome to my hands-on exploration of **Time Series Forecasting** with the iconic AirPassengers dataset! 🚀 Today’s journey was all about decoding temporal patterns and building predictive models that see beyond the present.

 ## 🛠️ What I Did
-- **Data Exploration & Visualization:** Brought the AirPassengers dataset to life with beautiful plots that reveal trends, seasonality, and anomalies.
+- **Data Exploration & Visualization:** Plotted monthly passenger data from 1949-1960, highlighting clear trends and seasonality.
-- **Stationarity Checks:** Performed Augmented Dickey-Fuller tests to check the pulse of the time series and transform it into a stable state.
+- **Stationarity Checks:** Conducted Augmented Dickey-Fuller tests confirming non-stationarity.
+- **Transformations:** Applied differencing to stabilize the series.
-- **ACF & PACF Analysis:** Diagnosed autocorrelations to strategically identify ARIMA parameters.
+- **ACF & PACF Analysis:** Analyzed autocorrelation structures to guide model selection.
-- **ARIMA Modeling:** Crafted an ARIMA model.
-- **Evaluation & Forecasting:** Evaluated model performance and projected passenger volumes into the future — taking a step closer to becoming a time series forecasting ninja! 🥷📊
+- **Model Building:** Developed and compared:
+  - **ARIMA(5,0,4)** - manually tuned based on initial diagnostics.
+  - **Auto ARIMA** - automated parameter search for optimal ARIMA configuration.
+  - **SARIMAX(3,0,2)** - final seasonal model suggested by Auto ARIMA.
+- **Forecasting:** Generated and visualized forecasts using **SARIMAX(3,0,2)**, comparing predictions against actual passenger volumes.

 ## 🎯 Why This Matters
-Understanding and forecasting time series data is a cornerstone skill in data science — whether predicting airline passengers, stock prices, or demand for your favorite bubble tea.
-Today’s hands-on session supercharged my skills in:
-- **Modeling real-world temporal patterns**
+Time series forecasting unlocks insights hidden across time, whether anticipating passenger demand, inventory needs, or market movements.
+This hands-on session honed my ability to:
-- **Interpreting autocorrelations**
+- **Diagnose stationarity**
-- **Tuning SARIMAX models for production-level insights**
+- **Select optimal ARIMA/SARIMA models**
+- **Visualize forecasts and assess model performance**

 ## 🌟 My Takeaways
-This session wasn’t just about code — it was about storytelling with time, seeing hidden patterns in the noise, and building a predictive pipeline that’s as fun as it is powerful.

-I’m thrilled to share this journey and continue pushing the envelope of what’s possible in time series analysis!
+Time series modeling is about more than algorithms, it’s about telling the story of data evolving through time.
+Each plot and parameter taught me how subtle changes impact predictions, making the process as enlightening as it is rewarding.